maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 `comments` allows students to include comments in their answer.
 By default comments are not permitted as it breaks up the argument and stops automatic marking.

 `firstline` takes the first line of the teacher's answer and forces the student to have this as the first line of the student's answer.
+The test used is equality up to commutativity and associativity (EqualComAss answer test).

 # Answer tests